Sonic Healthcare: About

-Annual Revenues for Financial Year to June 30, 2019, exceeded A$6.2 billion.
 Dr Colin Goldschmidt is the CEO and Managing Director.

+Dr Jim Newcombe will become the CEO and Managing Director from 20th November 2025.

 History

 The company was listed on the Australian Stock Exchange in 1987 as Sonic Technology Australia Ltd. It had its roots in the pathology practice of Douglass Laboratories.

 In 1991, Douglass Laboratories opened a pathology branch in Adelaide, South Australia.